gifale95/NED/README.md

 ## 📜 Citation

-If you use the Neural Encoding Dataset, please cite the following paper:
+If you use the Neural Encoding Dataset, please cite:

 > *Gifford AT, Cichy RM.
 2024.
 In preparation.*